 As Director of Studies, I am responsible for organising the teaching in mathematics, including supervisions and examples classes, and being academic advisor to our mathematics students.
 I also do some of this teaching, focussing on applied courses for both the first and third year students.
 Queens’ has a large and lively mathematics community, including undergraduates, graduates (masters and doctorate), postdocs, teaching and research staff.
 I love being part of this, and enjoy helping to join up these groups.

 I would very much encourage potential applicants to explore beyond school maths by (i) finding interesting books/online courses/websites to taste new topics and (ii) trying out problem solving beyond that required for standard school exams by looking at STEP resources early (http://maths.org/step/).

 My research uses mathematical techniques to address scientific questions in the field, particularly to understand infectious disease.
 My main interest is influenza, but at many different scales: from the dynamics and evolution of influenza at the global scale, spread at national scales right through to transmission and within-host dynamics at the individual scale.
 I am also interested in understanding infection and immunity at smaller scales and current projects include in vitro dynamics of salmonella, and methods to detect certain signals in viral genomes.

-My faculty position is Reader in Mathematical Biology in DAMTP (Department of Applied Mathematics and Theoretical Physics).
+My faculty position is Professor in Mathematical Biology in DAMTP (Department of Applied Mathematics and Theoretical Physics).
 I am head of a small research group and have a few PhD students.
 I currently lecture a third year course in the Mathematical Tripos.
 I am also involved with mathematics admissions across the University, and act as subject convenor for mathematics (coordination between Colleges, particularly the winter and summer pools).
 In 2015, I received the Pilkington Prize, in recognition of excellence in teaching at the University of Cambridge.
 In 2018, I received the Vice-Chancellor's Impact Award in recognition of harnessing mathematics to help control influenza.